About FTP and Dropbox

-Luckily, in this article, we will offer one FREE and best cloud to cloud file transfer tool, MultCloud to help transfer your files from FTP to Dropbox account.
+From the above points, we can know why many users prefer to use Dropbox instead of FTP, so how to transfer data from FTP to Dropbox more easily?
+Luckily, in this article, we will offer one FREE and best cloud file transfer tool--MultCloud to help transfer your files from FTP to Dropbox account.

 In addition to above features, MultCloud supports more than 30 cloud drives at present including Google Drive, G Suite, Dropbox, Dropbox for Business, Flickr, MEGA, OneDrive, OneDrive for Business, FTP, etc.

 How to Transfer Files from FTP to Dropbox with MultCloud?

 MultCloud, a free cloud to cloud transfer tool, is favored by many users to transfer or sync files from one drive to other.
 Let’s take a closer look at how it works.

 Step 1.
 Create one MultCloud account.
 If you do not create it, you could click “Try without signing up” option to get one temp account so you can test it.